Rate this page:

-Most vulnerabilities reported in the Atlassian Marketplace Security (AMS) Jira Project have a “Remediation Due Date.”
-Atlassian requires all apps to meet vulnerability due dates reported in AMS.
-The Remediation Due Date is determined by the severity of the vulnerability, and the hosting type.
+Most vulnerabilities reported in the Atlassian Marketplace Security (AMS) Jira Project have a “Remediation Due Date”, which is determined by the severity of the vulnerability, and the hosting type.
+Atlassian requires all apps to meet these due dates.

 The following table outlines a vulnerability’s timeframe for resolution by severity type for cloud apps.